ArchLars/archtutorial/README.md

 - systemd-automount for GPT partitions
 - KDE Plasma on Wayland
 - NVME SSD
-- `linux-zen` default kernel which is a kernel optimized for desktop use, `linux-lts` for a fallback and debug kernel
+- `linux-zen` default kernel which is a kernel optimized for desktop use.
+- `linux-lts` for a fallback and debug kernel
 - zsh default shell
-- systemd-boot
+- systemd-boot with UKIs
-- zswap
+- zswap with a 16 GiB swap file
 - EXT4 for `/`
-- AMD CPU + NVIDIA GPU (This tutorial is not compatible with older drivers due to dkms.
-For Turing or later NVIDIA, follow guide by using: `nvidia-open-dkms`)
+- AMD CPU + NVIDIA GPU w/ `nvidia-open-dkms`
+**NOTE:** This tutorial assumes you have a Turing (NV160/TUXXX) and newer	card for current driver.
+Check your card first.

 I included some stuff for AMDGPUs too, but my system is NVIDIA so I may have missed some things.